Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Manipulation of the ASQ

 For definiteness, we consider a helical JJ realized with a HgTe/CdTe QSHI proximized by Nb films.
 The Fermi velocity of the helical edge states is taken as $v_F=5 \times 10^{5} {\rm m/s}$~\cite{molenkamp-zhang_review}, and the induced superconducting pairing is assumed to be $\Delta_0 = 1$\,meV.
 As an ASQ architecture, we start by considering a helical JJ with two ABSs, obtained by taking the parameter $\lambda=2$, corresponding to a weak link length $L \simeq 660 {\rm nm}$ [see in Eq.(\ref{lambda-def})].
 Moreover, we focus on the regime of a localized magnetic impurity, where the ABSs are depicted by the red dashed curve of Fig.~\ref{Fig2-ABS}.
-We have considered a Gaussian pulse with a central frequency $\omega = (E_2-E_1)/\hbar$ resonant with the ASQ, applied for a pulse duration $\tau = 80$\,ps, around a central time $\overline{t} = 250$\,ps.
+We have considered a Gaussian pulse with a frequency $\omega = (E_2-E_1)/\hbar$ resonant with the ASQ, applied for a pulse duration $\tau = 80$\,ps, around a time $\overline{t} = 250$\,ps.
 We suppose that the ASQ can be prepared in the computational input states $\vert 0 \rangle$ or $\vert 1 \rangle$.
 The former corresponds to a full occupation of the lower ABS ($f_1 = \rho^{ee}_{11} = 1$) and an empty upper ABS ($f_2 = \rho^{ee}_{22} = 0$), the latter to the opposite situation ($f_1 =0, f_2=1$), respectively. \\

 A quantum logic gate transforms the input states $\vert 0 \rangle$ or $\vert 1 \rangle$ into specific output states, by performing an appropriate rotation by an angle $\theta$ in the computational basis space.
 Two noteworthy aspects are relevant to describe its realization.
-First, the amplitude $\mathcal{E}_0$ of the electric field pulse must be suitably calibrated to perform an on-demand rotation.
-For a two-level system characterized by an optical transition amplitude $g_{12}$, the suitable value of $\mathcal{E}_0$ can be given the analytical expression~\cite{rossi-book}
+First, the product $\mathcal{E}_0\, \tau$ of the amplitude and the duration of the pulse must be suitably calibrated to perform an on-demand rotation.
+For a two-level system characterized by an electric dipole transition amplitude~$g_{12}$, the suitable value of $\mathcal{E}_0 \tau$ can be given the analytical expression~\cite{rossi-book}